marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-for-code-generation-conventions.rst

   silence warnings that would have been emitted by :option:`-Wuninitialized` for the affected local variables.

-.. index:: falign-commons

-.. index:: alignment of COMMON blocks
+.. index:: falign-commons, alignment of COMMON blocks

 .. option:: -falign-commons